SQL Analytics (Beta)

 - Add dataset : Click to create a new dataset, allowing you to add in further data and then configure the data stream and objects to show the data you want.
 A new tab appears with a sequential name – dataset2, dataset3, etc. Each dataset can be configured to use a different timeframe, if required, or use the dashboard timeframe.

-To set the default dashboard timeframe, click the pin icon
+To set the default timeframe for a dashboard, click the pin

 - Clone: Accessed by hovering over a tab and selecting more .
 Click to create a new dataset using the properties of an existing one.
 The copy is initially assigned the name of the original dataset followed by "copy".
 For example, ticketsCopy.
 You can then rename and edit the dataset as required.